Vacuum Polarization Energy of the Kinks in the Sinh-Deformed Models: Introduction

-The VPE has been investigated by several researchers, for example the kinks in the $\phi^{4}$~\cite{7}, and sine-Gordon models~\cite{8,9}, the Skyrmion as a model for baryons~\cite{10,11,12} and cosmic strings in the standard model~\cite{6,13}.
-Recent studies in the $\varphi^{6}$ model~\cite{14,15} revealed that the VPE destabilized the kink as the kink produces different curvatures for the quantum fluctuations at both positive and negative spatial infinity.
-These instabilities of the kink have also been observed in the $\phi^{8}$ model~\cite{16}.
+The VPE has been investigated by several researchers, for example, the kinks in the $\phi^{4}$~\cite{Dashen:1974cj}, and sine-Gordon models~\cite{Dashen:1975hd,Faddeev:1977rm}, and cosmic strings in the standard model~\cite{graham:2009spec,Achucarro:1999it}.
+Recent studies in the $\varphi^{6}$ model~\cite{Weigel:2017iup,Weigel:2016zbs} revealed that the VPE destabilized the kink as the kink produces different curvatures for the quantum fluctuations at both positive and negative spatial infinity.
+These instabilities of the kink have also been observed in the $\phi^{8}$ model~\cite{Takyi:2020tvl}.

 The non-polynomial models are another aspect where kink has played a major role.
-In Refs. \cite{17,18}, the authors observed a pattern of kink-antikink scattering of the sinh-deformed models which was in consistent with the observation in polynomial models of the same order~\cite{19,20,21,22,23}.
-The study of this pattern amounts to numerically solving the equations of motion for time and space dependent fields with a specific initial conditions: in the distant past the kink and antikink are well separated and do not interact.
-When boosted with a prescribe velocity, the kink and antikink approach each other and interact at a later stage.
+In Refs. \cite{Bazeia:2017rxo,Bazeia:2019xoe}, the authors observed a pattern of kink-antikink scattering of the sinh-deformed models which was consistent with the observation in polynomial models of the same order~\cite{Takyi:2016tnc,Weigel:2013kwa,Anninos:1991un,Campbell:1983xu,Dorey:2011yw}.
+The study of this pattern amounts to numerically solving the equations of motion for time and space dependent fields with specific initial conditions: in the distant past, the kink and antikink are well separated and do not interact.
+When boosted with a prescribed velocity, the kink and antikink approach each other and interact at a later stage.
 This velocity is referred to as relative velocity between the kink and antikink.
-The patterns are observe for certain values of the relative velocity below a specific critical velocity.
+The patterns are observed for certain values of the relative velocity below a specific critical velocity.
 The remarkable physical phenomenon observed in their scattering analysis makes it interesting to further investigate other physical properties of it.